 Click here to find out more about these festivities.

-The NOLA Caribbean Festival celebrates the culture, music, dance and cuisine of the Caribbean, a region that New Orleans's heritage is deeply rooted.
+The NOLA Caribbean Carnivale celebrates the culture, music, dance, and cuisine of the Caribbean, a region that plays a big part in New Orleans's heritage.

 The big event is the NOLA Colour Me Krazy Carnival Parade, complete with paint and colored powder being thrown around, which takes place along Canal Street.

 This is great fun for anyone, especially kids.
 See the calendar of events here.